hashicorp/vault/website/source/docs/configuration/listener/tcp.html.md

 - `proxy_protocol_authorized_addrs` `(string: <required-if-enabled> or array: <required-if-enabled> )` –
   Specifies the list of allowed source IP addresses to be used with the PROXY protocol.
   Not required if `proxy_protocol_behavior` is set to `use_always`.
 Source IPs should be comma-delimited if provided as a string.
+At least one source IP must be provided, `proxy_protocol_authorized_addrs` cannot be an empty array or string.

 - `tls_disable` `(string: "false")` – Specifies if TLS will be disabled.
 Vault assumes TLS by default, so you must explicitly disable TLS to opt-in to